 The role of the Department of Health is to ensure the proper management of potential public health risks from exposure to asbestos.
-Local Government Environmental Health Officers are the first contact for community concerns.
+Local Government authorised officers are the first contact for community concerns.

 Other government agencies have a role in controlling asbestos in a range of situations.
 For example: